Ash (band): Band beginning, Trailer and 1977 (1989–1997)

 Ash released the mini-album, Trailer, in October 1994, comprising seven songs.
 Airplay by Steve Lamacq followed on BBC Radio 1 and the debut single was followed by "Petrol" and "Uncle Pat", on their new label Infectious Records.
 In 1995, Ash left school and released the breakthrough singles "Kung Fu" (featured over the end credits of Jackie Chan's North American breakthrough film, Rumble in the Bronx), "Girl From Mars" and "Angel Interceptor".
-The movie Angus was released, which featured two Ash songs, "Jack Names the Planets" and "Kung Fu," and served to introduce Ash to American audiences.
-The band had offered two other tracks that were not used, as well as "Pansy Division's Deep Water", which made the soundtrack but was cut from the movie due to time constraints.
-Ash marked the end of their breakthrough year by releasing a cover of the Temptations' "Get Ready", as a limited edition red vinyl 7" single on Fantastic Plastic.
+The movie Angus was released, which featured two Ash songs, "Jack Names the Planets" and "Kung Fu", and served to introduce Ash to American audiences.

+Ash marked the end of their breakthrough year by releasing a cover of the Temptations' "Get Ready", as a limited edition red vinyl 7-inch single on Fantastic Plastic.

 In 1996 the singles "Goldfinger" and "Oh Yeah" were released, with the successful album 1977 being released between these.
 The track "Lose Control" from that album was featured in the video game Gran Turismo.
 On 17 February 1997, Ash released Live at the Wireless, a live album, recorded at the Triple J Studios in Australia.
 A limited-edition version of the album was released in the UK on the band's own Deathstar label.
-In the summer of 1997, Ash played at the Glastonbury Festival, and at age 20, Hamilton became the youngest person ever to perform at that festival.
+In the summer of 1997, Ash played at the Glastonbury Festival, and at age 20, Hamilton became the youngest person ever to headline the festival.